rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

 ocp-8vr6j-worker-0-82t6f
 ```

-as we expected is the same as we defined using the label kata: 'true'.
+As expected, it is the same node we defined using the label kata: 'true'.

 * Let's extract the containerID CRI: